isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        }
    }

-It can also take many more parameters, for example:
+It can also take many more parameters, such as:

 .. code-block:: json